-If you are having an “error,” I can tell you it happened to me, too.
-Don’t worry, it doesn’t necessarily mean that you’re doing something wrong—it might just be because your subscription has some limitations.
-It could also mean that you’ve reached the instances limit or that creating the cluster will put you over the limit.
-All you need to do to get rid of the error message is click on the “Change size” link and choose a different instance type.
+If you are having an “error,” it doesn’t necessarily mean that you are doing something wrong, it can also be because your subscription has some limitations.
+The reason can be that you have reached the instances limit or that creating the cluster will put you over the limit.
+All you need to do is to get rid of the error message is click on the “Change size” link and choose a different instance type.

-A note on node size
+Node Size:

-When I was creating my cluster, I was having problems and I didn’t know why.
-Azure support guys are amazing, seriously—DM them and they will help you.
-Otherwise, you can post your question on Stack Overflow and the community there will help you.
-I was having problems creating the cluster because I was using a small instance for AKS.
-According to the support guys, you need to select an instance with at least 3.5 GB of memory.
-If not, the cluster won’t come up and you’ll see weird errors.
+While creating the cluster, if a small instance for AKS, then it can cause an error.
+In this scenario one would be required to select an instance with at least 3.5 GB of memory, otherwise the cluster would not be created.
+T